 He had diverse interests and hobbies: gardening, wood carving, rosemaling, poetry, bug collecting, canning, construction, building World War II model airplanes, and hosting international visitors.
 He hunted, fished and golfed into his late eighties.
 However, the most important and cherished parts of his life were his roles as husband, father, step-father, grandfather, great-grandfather and friend.
 For his family, there was abundant love, a strict firmness, emphasis on caring for others, adventure, travel, compassion, steadfastness, and an indomitable sense of humor that permeated his soul and brought joy to all who knew and loved him.
 That humor was with him until his very last day.

-Jim is survived by his wife Colleen; his children: Maureen (Joe) Zuffoletto; Steven (Jacque) Michels; Richard (Jacqui Dorsey) Michels; Robert (Stacey) Michels, Kelly Michels, Christine (Dr. John) Stageberg; his stepchildren Eileen (Dr. Thomas) Armitage, Daniel Thompson; his grandchildren Michel (Jody) Silvestri; Victoria (Ryan) Meyers: Maureen and Jameson Michels; Elizabeth, Gabrielle and William Stageberg; his step-grandchildren Devin (Adam) Tomczik; Brandyn Mowat; Isaac, Nils and Cole Armitage; his great grandchildren Michel Silvestri II, Georgia Meyers, Theodore and Rowan Tomczik.
-Also, surviving is his beloved sister, Betty Elkjer, and many nieces and nephews.
+Jim is survived by his wife Colleen; his children, Maureen (Joe) Zuffoletto, Steven (Jacque) Michels, Richard (Jacqui Dorsey) Michels, Robert (Stacey) Michels, Kelly Michels, Christine (Dr. John) Stageberg; his stepchildren, Eileen (Dr. Thomas) Armitage and Daniel Thompson; his grandchildren, Michel (Jody) Silvestri, Victoria (Ryan) Meyers, Maureen and Jameson Michels, Elizabeth, Gabrielle and William Stageberg; his step-grandchildren, Devin (Adam) Tomczik, Brandyn Mowat, Isaac, Nils and Cole Armitage; and his great grandchildren, Michel Silvestri II, Georgia Meyers, Theodore and Rowan Tomczik.
+Also surviving is his beloved sister, Betty Elkjer, besides many nieces, nephews, other relatives and friends.

-He was preceded in death by his wife Minnie; his infant son Patrick, his parents Leo and Mary Michels, his stepmother Ethel Michels, his brother Dr. Roger Michels.
+He was preceded in death by his wife, Minnie; his infant son, Patrick; his parents, Leo and Mary Michels; his stepmother, Ethel Michels; and his brother, Dr. Roger Michels.